colts70/The-Sematic-Stack/README.md

 It reduces the "Hallucination Risk" because the grounding is anchored in the protocol, not a statistical prediction.

 The strongest driver isn't "genius"—it's money.
 Google and OpenAI are currently drowning in "Crawl Debt."
 They spend billions of dollars in electricity just to have AI models "infer" what a website is.

+It addresses a massive billions-of-dollars problem (Crawl Debt) with a very simple, old-school solution (Domain Binding).

+As of 2026, the cost of electricity and compute is the #1 limit on AI growth.
+HESS makes crawling drastically cheaper.
+Big Tech usually adopts standards when it saves them money.

 “HESS is the first-hop semantic layer the internet skipped.”